Ozzie Albies Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.5 K/9, the worst in MLB.
+- The Nationals pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- In his most recent outing on Friday against the Philadelphia Phillies, the righty tossed 5 1/3 innings, giving up four earned runs while surrendering six hits.
+- In his most recent time out on Saturday, the left-hander went six innings against the Philadelphia Phillies, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.